 Senior VP-Baseball Operations/General Manager

-Dayton Moore marks his 12th full season with the Kansas City Royals in 2018, being named Senior Vice President-Baseball Operations/General Manager on May 30, 2006.
+Dayton Moore is in his 13th full season with the Kansas City Royals in 2019, being named Senior Vice President-Baseball Operations/General Manager on May 30, 2006.
 He officially assumed his duties on June 8, 2006, becoming the sixth general manager in franchise history.

-Moore's tenure in Kansas City has been one of the most successful runs in franchise history as the Royals have boasted 15 Rawlings Gold Glove Awards, 27 All-Star Game selections and a Cy Young Award winner.
-Since he took over as general manager in 2006, no Major League club has earned more Rawlings Gold Gloves, winning 14 of them.
-KC's 20 All-Star selections since 2013 are also the most in the American League and tied for the most in the Majors.
+Moore's tenure in Kansas City has been one of the most successful runs in franchise history as the Royals have boasted 17 Rawlings Gold Glove Awards, 28 All-Star Game selections and a Cy Young Award winner.
+Since he took over as general manager in 2006, no Major League club has earned more Rawlings Gold Gloves, winning 16 of them.
+KC's 21 All-Star selections since 2013 are also tied for the most in the American League (with the Yankees) and tied for the third-most in the Majors.

 The 2015 season was one for the ages as Kansas City stormed to their first American League Central Division title, winning a league-best 95 games, their highest total since 1980.
 The club became just the second in Major League history to improve its win total in six-straight seasons.
 Along the way, the Royals set records in attendance, drawing 2.7 million fans to their 81 home games; local television viewership, recording an MLB-best 12.3 household rating during the 2015 season; and All-Star Game selections, sending seven players to the Midsummer Classic, which included four players who were selected as starters.

 In 2016, Moore had the honor of being the featured speaker at the National Prayer Breakfast Leadership Luncheon in Washington, D.C.
 The National Prayer Breakfast is a series of meetings, luncheons and dinners, established in 1953 under Kansas native, President Dwight D. Eisenhower.